 I’ve always been interested in massage.
 As a young child, my grandparents used to ask me to walk on their backs and pummel their shoulders with my fists or squeeze their legs and feet.
 My mum, after a tiring day at work, would ask me to rub her neck and shoulders with smelly Chinese ointments.
 In that sense, I grew up massaging my elders to relieve their aches and pains, though massage was also a sign of love, affection and service.

 I love what I do and I love the constant learning and self improvement to hopefully become a better therapist as well as a better human being.
 I feel very honoured and very grateful to work in this area, very blessed to learn from the clients I meet and the connections I make.
-I am reminded constantly that our bodies are an amazing gift capable of supporting and healing us if we listen to it and that the universe is greater than we can imagine.
+I am reminded constantly that our bodies are an amazing gift capable of supporting and healing us if we listen to it and allow it space, stillness and compassion.

 I practice from my home in Horsham and at Bodywise Gym and Studios in Warnham.
 I volunteer for the Olive Tree Cancer Support Centre in Crawley, working with clients who are in remission as well as those who are undergoing cancer treatment.
 I also take part annually in the Lewes Mind Body Spirit Festival.

 I dedicate my practice to Vipassana in gratitude to where it has lead me and I hope to always practice with compassion and presence.